cksource/mrgit/README.md

 CLI options:

 ```
---recursive                 Whether to install dependencies recursively.
-Only packages matching
-                            these patterns will be cloned recursively.
-                            Default: false.

---packages                  Directory to which all repositories will be cloned.
+--packages                  Directory to which all repositories will be cloned or are already installed.
                             Default: '<cwd>/packages/'

 --resolver-path             Path to a custom repository resolver function.